 If you are missing one or more teeth and want to renew your health and self-confidence, try restorative dental care.

 Missing teeth are a common dental concern that can be fixed with comfortable solutions that blend in with natural teeth.
 Call Dr. Greenberg’s office today at 410.686.4646 if you want to replace one or more missing teeth.
-You may also request a consultation with Dr. Greenberg online.
+You may also request a dental exam with Dr. Greenberg online.

 Treating Missing Teeth